bean-mhm/realbloom/README.md

 ![RealBloom Screenshot](images/screenshot4.png)

 RealBloom was started as a hobby project in late August 2022.
 This project was inspired by [AngeTheGreat's video](https://www.youtube.com/watch?v=QWqb5Gewbx8) on bloom and how to simulate it. **I highly recommend watching this video** in order to have a basic understanding of how RealBloom works.
-Make sure to check out their [GitHub page](https://github.com/ange-yaghi) and their other projcets!
+Make sure to check out their [GitHub page](https://github.com/ange-yaghi) and their other projcets as well!

 The ultimate goal of writing this project was to achieve more realism in 3D renders that contain bright spots on dark backgrounds.
-For example, the sun in a blue sky, a car headlight at night-time, bright lights at a concert, or a flashlight pointing directly at the camera.
+For example, the sun in a blue sky, a car headlight at night, bright lights at a concert, or a flashlight pointing directly at the camera.
 You can learn about some other lens effects such as [Lens Flare](https://en.wikipedia.org/wiki/Lens_flare) and [Bokeh](https://en.wikipedia.org/wiki/Bokeh).
 If you're a [Blender](https://blender.org/) user like myself, you might want to watch [this video](https://www.youtube.com/watch?v=UDvuhuU9tFg) on applying a custom bokeh effect in Blender.
 The custom bokeh effect can be used alongside convolutional bloom to achieve a more life-like render.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### How It's Made